 Re-usable space orbiters are not as easy as they look.
 Rather than go all-out for a single-stage spaceplane, an incremental approach might prove more practicable.
 Here is a quick overview of the main issues and a possible design solution.

 Getting into orbit is hard work.
 The climb to space is bad enough, but it uses only a fraction of the energy needed for orbital flight.
-The real work lies in accelerating to far higher speed once the craft has reached space.
+The real work lies in accelerating to many times faster speed than are possible in air, once the craft has reached space.
 In energy terms, getting to Earth orbit is halfway to anywhere in the Universe.

 The first obstacle any spacecraft faces on takeoff is the thick pea-soup atmosphere at ground level.
-Unrestrained, way before the craft ever reaches orbital speed, air pressure on the nose builds up to enormous levels, temperatures soar and the nose shatters or melts.
-So speed has to start moderate and carefully increase with altitude until the ship reaches space.
+At only moderate supersonic speeds, air pressure on the nose builds up to enormous levels, temperatures soar and the nose weakens so much that it shatters or melts.
+At higher altitudes the air thins and the higher you go the faster you can fly.
+In the upper atmosphere hypersonic speeds are practicable, but they are still only a small fraction of orbital speed.
+So any spacecraft has to start slowly and and steadily increase its speed as it climbs until it reaches space.